 A conformance test summary report will be produced by the Agency.
-The conformance test summary report must include:
+This report must include:

-- 1. The name of the organisation and person that performed the conformance tests; - 2.
-The date on which the tests were performed; - 3.
-The full suite of information required to identify the HI implementation tested for conformance, including the name and version number; - 4.
-The names and versions of the conformance test specifications and tools used to perform the tests: - 5.
-The version of the HI software conformance requirements to which the HI implementation conforms; - 6.
-Information about the computing environment used to perform the tests, such as the operating system name and version; - 7.
-The result of executing each test case for each conformance requirement that the developer claims to have implemented; and - 8.
-A statement indicating if the HI implementation meets the conformance requirements for each supported business use case (section 2.4).
+- 1 The name of the organisation and person that performed the conformance tests. - 2 The date on which the tests were performed. - 3 The full suite of information required to identify the HI implementation tested for conformance, including the name and version number. - 4 The names and versions of the conformance test specifications and tools used to perform the tests. - 5 The version of the conformance profile to which the HI implementation conforms. - 6 Information about the computing environment used to perform the tests, such as the operating system name and version. - 7 The result of executing each test case for each conformance requirement that the developer claims to have implemented. - 8 A statement indicating if the HI implementation meets the conformance requirements for each supported business use case (section 2.4).

 The conformance test summary report is issued by the Agency to the developer and copied to Services Australia.
-The copy sent to Services Australia is needed for the task of declaring conformance.
+The copy sent to Services Australia is needed for declaring conformance.